contiki-os/contiki/cpu/x86/mm/README.md

 ### Protection Domain Control Structures (PDCSes)

 Each protection domain is managed by the kernel and privileged functions using a PDCS.
-The PDCS structure is entirely software-defined.
-The initial protection domain plugin does not support re-entrant protection domains to simplify the implementation of the plugin by enabling domain-specific information (e.g. system call return address) to be trivially stored in each PDCS.
+The structure of the PDCS is partially hardware-imposed in the cases of the two segment-based plugins, since the PDCS contains the Local Descriptor Table (LDT) and the TSS, if applicable.
+In the paging plugin, the PDCS structure is entirely software-defined.
+None of the initial protection domain plugins support re-entrant protection domains due to hardware-imposed limitations of TSS and to simplify the implementation of the other plugins by enabling domain-specific information (e.g. system call return address) to be trivially stored in each PDCS.

 ### Paging-Based Protection Domains